About Cooperative Work Experience Seminar at CCRI

 or students can contact the Career Planning office for assistance in finding a placement.

-- Students can apply online at www.ccri.edu/cooped/contact/ or make an appointment by calling the Career Planning office at 825-2327 (Knight
+- Students can make an appointment by calling the Career Planning office at 825-2327

 - Students can review with a Career Placement Officer if their current job would be suitable for an approved placement.
 Other students

-can contact the Career Planning office to find a position which meets their learning objectives.
+can contact the Career Planning Officer to find a position which meets their learning objectives.

 - Depending on their field of study, students work in a variety of private, public and

-- The Career Planning office has placed students in numerous companies throughout Rhode Island and Southeastern
+- Students in numerous companies throughout Rhode Island and Southeastern Massachusetts

 - Students may seek approval to use their present job if it is related to their program